-Dannon, the nation’s leading producer of yogurt, has made a formal commitment to improving nutrition and reducing sugar and fat in its yogurt products, according to a recent announcement by the Partnership for a Healthier America (PHA).
+Dannon, the nation’s leading producer of yogurt, has made a formal commitment to improve nutrition and reduce sugar and fat in its yogurt products, according to a recent announcement by the Partnership for a Healthier America (PHA).

 The news came during the second day of the recent PHA’s Building a Healthier Future Summit, which was held in Washington, D.C..
 As stated on the PHA website, Dannon, along with Del Monte and Kwik Trip, will be working with PHA to “make healthier choices more accessible and affordable for busy parents and families.”

 The PHA website also states that Dannon, which is part of the Paris-based Danone corporation, commits to the following by 2016:

 1. To improve the nutrition of all of its products, including all fresh dairy products marketed under the brands of Dannon, Danimals, Danonino, Oikos, Activia, Light & Fit, and DanActive, by 10 percent.